-In 2009, Albert Lea, Minnesota, a statistically average American city, completed a one year community health experiment that raised life expectancy by three years, trimmed a collective 12,000 pounds off waistlines and dropped healthcare costs of city workers by some 40%.
-USA Today, Good Morning America, AARP, ABC Nightline, CNN and U.S. News and World Report all covered the story.
-Harvard’s Dr. Walter Willett, writing in Newsweek magazine called the results “stunning”.
-Dan Buettner, founder and director of the AARP/Blue Zones Vitality Project created a “perfect storm” of health that transformed a city.
-He tells the fascinating story of how one typically obese American city of 18,000 reversed the trend and also got happier.
-Dan’s presentation takes audiences on the year long journey as this town adopts 28 evidence based ways to change their environment to live longer and better.
+In 2009, Albert Lea, Minnesota, a statistically average American city, completed a one-year community health experiment that raised life expectancy by three years, trimmed a collective 12,000 pounds off waistlines and dropped healthcare costs of city workers by some 40% – and they’ve continued to sustain the results.
+Harvard’s Dr. Walter Willett called the results “stunning”.
+Hear how one typically unhealthy American city reversed the trend, re-shaped their environment to live longer, better, and boosted happiness.
 They got healthier without thinking about it.

 Why Book Dan Buttoner?

 Dan Buettner is an explorer, National Geographic Fellow, award-winning journalist and producer, and New York Times bestselling author.
 He discovered the five places in the world – dubbed Blue Zones – where people live the longest, healthiest lives.
 His articles about these places in The New York Times Magazine and National Geographic are two of the most popular for both publications.

 Buettner now works in partnership with municipal governments, large employers, and health insurance companies to implement Blue Zones Projects in communities, workplaces, and universities.
 Blue Zones Projects are well-being initiatives that apply lessons from the Blue Zones to entire communities by focusing on changes to the local environment, public policy, and social networks.
 The program has dramatically improved the health of more than 5 million Americans to date.